parsingphase/batbox/README.md

 Credit is also due to the creators of [Django](https://www.djangoproject.com), particularly the [Django Admin](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/) project which supplies the whole admin interface to the site.

-Species full & common names are from the [Mammal Diversity Database](https://www.mammaldiversity.org):
- 2019. www.mammaldiversity.org.
-American Society of Mammalogists.
-Accessed 2019-06-20 .
+Species full & common names can be loaded from the [Mammal Diversity Database](https://www.mammaldiversity.org) from the American Society of Mammalogists.

 Please note that mappings from short codes to full species names are heuristic and not entirely foolproof.
 Any reportings of Malaysian Fruit Bats in Kent should be assumed to be a software error.